Espiritu Santo Island

 Natural Protected Area and World Heritage of Humanity

-You will find in it an impressive scenic beauty; the contrast between the desert and the sea and its rock formations of volcanic origin will captivate you, as well as the great amount of flora and fauna that inhabits the place.
+In it you will find an impressive scenic beauty; the contrast between sea and desert, volcanic rock formations, numerous virgin beaches, as well as a great quantity of endemic flora and fauna.

 The boats, from small pangas to world-class yachts, depart from the marinas of La Paz or from the pier at the Malecon.